 Climate change presents substantial challenges for the subarea, affecting snowpack levels, summer water flows, and increasing the frequency and severity of floods and wildfires.
 These shifts have implications for local ecosystems, water resources, and community resilience.

-The impacts of climate change caused by human activities is one of the greatest threats to the people and ecology of King County.
+The impacts of climate change caused by human activities is one of the greatest short-term and long-term threats to the people and ecology of King County.
 With increased global greenhouse gas emissions, changes to the climate are being experienced locally.
 Over the past century, Washington overall has warmed nearly two degrees Fahrenheit.
 The observed change and projected future changes in global temperature levels can cause major impacts to multiple environmental systems.
 The United States Environmental Protection Agency (EPA) summary of Washington climate change impacts states:

 “Glaciers are retreating, the snowpack is melting earlier in the year, and the flow of meltwater into streams during summer is declining.
 In the coming decades, coastal waters will become more acidic, streams will be warmer, populations of several fish species will decline, and wildfires may be more common.”